icon-project/devportal/getting-started/how-to-run-a-validator-node/migrate-node-to-a-different-server.md

 docker compose up -d
 ```

-Now we need to check the node periodically until is fully sync before doing the migration:
+Now we need to check the node periodically until is fully sync before doing the migration.

 The following commands can be used to monitor the synchronization process and to troubleshoot any issues: